shilpi23pandey/NLP-SQL/README.md

 # NLP-SQL
 Natural language query system for end users
-The system gives accurate results for certain class of queries including relational queries, queries involving simple join conditions etc., using mappings, tokenizing and retrieving information from the english-like queries.
+The system gives accurate results for certain class of queries including relational queries, queries involving simple join conditions etc., using mappings, tokenizing and retrieving information from the English-like queries.

 Quick Setup